williangringo/Unicached_ShippingRate/README.md

 Unicached_ShippingRate
 =====================

-Provides a particular shipping rate webserver using Inchoo_Unicache extension.
+Provides a cached webserver for any Magento shipping method, using the Inchoo_Unicache extension.
-For a simple usage, update your request client URI to http://www.yourdomain.com/unicachedrate/standard/.
+For a simple usage, update your request client URL to http://www.yourdomain.com/unicachedrate/standard/.

 It's a requirement to have installed Inchoo_Unicache, and not configured the extension for other purposes.